 Matt Rogers is a 20-year high school and college coach veteran.
 He has led two teams to the NCAA National Tournament and one team to a High School State Championship.
 His teams hold numerous school and one NCAA record.
-He has mentored and coached players at every level while serving as an athletics administrator at the high school and NCAA levels.
-He has helped numerous players continue their careers at the professional level.
+He has mentored and coached players at every collegiate level while serving as an athletics administrator at the high school and NCAA levels.
 He currently is the Head National Scout/Recruiting Specialist for NCSA - Next College Student Athlete where he has helped thousands of young men and women from around the world achieve their dreams of playing at the college level.
-Coach presently lives in the Denver, CO area with his wife of 19 years and his two children.
+Coach presently lives in the Denver, CO area with his wife of 20 years and his two children.

 To request Coach Rogers to speak at your school or event, you can reach him through any of his contact information above.